wyuenho/emacs-corfu-pixel-perfect/README.md

 This is to honor `corfu` author's request to not file many issues based on a private conversation.
-Regardless, I think you'll see a pattern on how he deals with issues just by glancing over his repos.
+Regardless, I think you'll see a pattern on how he deals with issues by glancing over his repos.
 I do not intend to cause any additional stress for him.

 ### Will this be ported to Company?